schleidl/schleidl.github.io/drafts/2024-08-23-ai-supported-micro-controler-code-transformation.markdown

 categories: meetings, culture
 ---

-Creating software for micro-controllers in the automotivy industry, developers are ofteh faced with the task to convert a code base that runs on one micro-controller to another.
-There challenge that developers face on a high level is the tight coupling of the code base to the current micro-controller be it for reasons of performance or other reasons like interaction with peripherals of such a micro-controller.
-In this blog post, we explore how transformer-based AI-models can assist developers in navigating large codebases by providing intelligent code retrieval and understanding, using a real-world example from the Infenion Aurix TC4 micro-controller as a target device.
+Creating software for microcontrollers in the automotive industry, developers are often faced with the task of converting a codebase that runs on one microcontroller to another.
+The challenge that developers face at a high level is the tight coupling of the codebase to the current microcontroller, whether for reasons of performance or interaction with peripherals of such a microcontroller.
+In this blog post, I explore how transformer-based AI models can assist developers in navigating large codebases by providing intelligent code retrieval and understanding, using a real-world example from the Infineon AURIX TC4 microcontroller as a target device.

+The goal of this blog post is to demonstrate the potential of using AI and transformer models for code migration, rather than presenting a fully functional tool ready for deployment.
+The examples provided are intended to showcase the methodology and highlight how these technologies can assist in navigating complex codebases.
+However, the implementation outlined here is a proof of concept, meant to illustrate the approach rather than serve as a complete, production-ready solution for developers.

 ## The Use Case: Migrating to Infineon AURIX TC4

 One of the common challenges in the automotive industry is migrating an existing codebase from one microcontroller to another.
-As a running example, we use the Infineon AURIX TC4 micro-controller.
-The process of converting a micro-controler code-base involves understanding how different peripherals, such as CAN controllers, are initialized and configured in the existing code, and then adapting this configuration to the new AURIX architecture.
+As a running example, I use the Infineon AURIX TC4 microcontroller.
+The process of converting a microcontroller codebase involves understanding how different peripherals, such as CAN controllers, are initialized and configured in the existing code, and then adapting this configuration to the new AURIX architecture.

 The complexity of such a migration becomes clear when dealing with extensive legacy codebases.
 Developers must scan through thousands of lines of code to find relevant sections and understand their functionality.
 This is where a transformer-based code retrieval and understanding tool comes into play, helping streamline the migration process by providing quick access to relevant code snippets and their explanations.